juju/docs/src/en/wip-storage.md

 Additionally, native storage providers exist for the EC2 (ebs) and OpenStack (cinder).

 The EC2/EBS provider currently supports the following pool configuration attributes:
- - volume-type: specifies the EBS volume type to create (gp2 (ssd), io1 (provisioned-iops), standard (magnetic)).
+ - volume-type: specifies the EBS volume type to create.
+You can use either the EBS volume type names, or synonyms defined by Juju (in parentheses): gp2 (ssd), io1 (provisioned-iops), standard (magnetic).
 By default, magnetic/standard volumes will be created.
-An 'ebs-ssd' pool is created in all EC2 environments, which defaults the volume-type to ssd/gp2.
+An 'ebs-ssd' pool is created in all EC2 environments, which defaults the volume type to ssd/gp2 instead.
  - iops: the number of IOPS for provisioned-iops volume types.
+There are restrictions on minimum and maximum IOPS, as a ratio of the size of volumes; see the URL below for more information.
  - encrypted: true|false, indicating whether or not to encrypt volumes created by the pool.
+For information regarding EBS volume types, see http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html.

 The OpenStack/Cinder provider does not currently have any configuration.